FrancoRosa/sensor-network/README.md

 ```

 ## Read change token
-When this value changes is because there is an update on any actuator, instead of making SQL queries frecuently.
+When this value changes is because there is an update on any actuator, instead of making SQL queries frequently.
 ```
 url: /api/actuators
 method: get